-K4 Former Thomas Tallis School IIA Objective Likely Effects I. Create environments that support good health and well-being and reduce health inequalities.
+K4 Former Thomas Tallis School IIA Objective Likely Effects 1.
+Create environments that support good health and well-being and reduce health inequalities.
 2. Reduce and prevent crime and fear of crime.
-3. Preserve and enhance the significance of areas and buildings designated for their historic and/or arc haeological interest and protect their setting.
-4. Create places, spaces and buildings that are we ell-designed, integrate effectively with one another, re espect identified views and vistas, and enhance the diversity and distinctive ness of the local character.
-5. Support the creation of opportunities for rewa rding and satisfying employment.
-6. Improve opportunities for prosperity and econ omic growth.
-7. Increase participation in, and improve access to o, education, skills-based training, and life-long learning ng.
-8. Ensure everyone has access to decent, appropriate and affordable housing.
-9. Enhance the area as a business and tourist destination.
-10. Ensure community services and facilities are accessible to everyone.
-11. Encourage a sense of place, community identity and belonging.
-12. Minimise waste, maximise reuse and recycling of waste, and increase landfill diversion.
-13. Reduce the need to travel by delivering more s sustainable patterns of urban development that integ rate with accessible and sustainable methods of transportation.
+3. Preserve and enhance the significance of areas and buildings designated for their historic and/or arc chaeological interest and protect their setting. ll-designed, integrate effectively with one another, re espect identified views and vistas, and enhance the diversity and distinctive 5.
+Support the creation of opportunities for rewa 6.
+Improve opportunities for prosperity and econ · o, education, skills-based training, and life-long learni ng.
+8. Ensure everyone has access to decent, appropr 9.
+Enhance the area as a business and tourist dest , 10.
+Ensure community services and facilities are accessible to everyone.
+11. Encourage a sense of place, community identity 12.
+Minimise waste, maximise reuse and recycling of 13.
+Reduce the need to travel by delivering more sustainable patterns of urban development that integrate with accessible and sustainable methods of transportation.
 14. Address climate change by reducing greenhouse gas emissions; and improve the borough's ability to adapt to climate change.
-15. Protect, restore and enhance biodiversity, landscapes and the open space network, improving public access where appropriate.
-16. Seek to improve air quality and protect natural resources such as soil, land and ecosystems.
+15. Protect, restore and enhance biodiversity, landscapes and the open space network, improving public access where appropriate.16.
+Seek to improve air quality and protect natural resources such as soil, land and ecosystems.
+1 7 1 resources such as soll, land and ecosystems.
 17. Reduce and manage flood risk.
-Sustainability Commentary Health Commentary Equality Commentary The allocation includes measures to support The allocation includes publically accessible open The allocation includes provisi ecological sustainability, including connecting spaces that provide opportunities for facility, which would be accessing green spaces on the site to the surrounding recreations.
+Sustainability Commentary Health Commentary Equality Commentary The allocation includes measures to support The allocation includes publicly accessible open The allocation includes provision ecological sustainability, including connecting spaces that provide opportunities for facility, which would be accessi green spaces on the site to the surrounding recreations.
 It also includes improvements to the Kidbrooke area.
 It includes imp ecosystems.
-It also includes measures to support public realm that would support active transport. public realm along Kidbrooke F social sustainability, including provision of a It does not include any on-site health facilities would improve equality of access ess.

-community facility and publically accessible open due to the proximity to the Kidbrooke Village space.
-It does not address economic Health Centre. sustainability due to the location and nature of the site.
+It also includes measures to support public realm that would support active transport. public realm along Kidbrooke I social sustainability, including provision of a community facility and publicly accessible open It does not include any on-site health facilities due to the proximity to the Kidbrooke Village would improve equality of acce :55. space.
+It does not address economic Health Centre. sustainability due to the location and nature of Ticaldi Celid 6. the site. are site.